andrewheberle/kdcproxy/README.md

 | --krb5conf | KDC_PROXY_KRB5CONF | | Path to krb5.conf (optional) |

 [^1]: The default for the container is ":8080"

+## Krb5.conf

+It is optional to provide a MIT krb5.conf configuration file.
+Without this, the service defaults to using DNS to look up the KDC's for the realm to send requests.

+In most cases, assuming DNS resolution is working and the required DNS SRV records are in place, this should not be required.

 # Specifications